SaulBurgos/azure-media-service-example/README.md

 - Replace **"your-mediaservice-name"** with the name of your azure media service
 - Replace **"your-resource-group"** with the name of the resource group where is locate your azure media service.

-You will the credentials of you AD service principle that the SDK need to authenticate requests. it look will look something like this:
+You will get the credentials of your "AD service principle" that the SDK need to authenticate requests. it look will look something like this:

 ```json
 {